jpetitcolas/jpetitcolas.github.com/_posts/2017-10-31-learning-jest-through-practice.md

 });
 ```

 Let's focus on these three lines.
 We start by defining a spy on the `fetch` method.
 Indeed, Jest can only mock object methods.
 Yet, we circumvent the issue using the `global` object.
-Then we wall our API, and check that our spy has been correctly called, using YesNo API URL.
+Then we call our API and check that our spy has been correctly called, using YesNo API URL.

 Note we returned a promise in our test suite.
 This is done to ensure our test would wait until the end of the returned promise.
 Without this `return`, test would create a new parallel thread to launch our API call, yet the test would reach its end and simply finish.
 All tests in our `then` would not be executed, causing an always green test.
 Not really useful, is it?